But I discipline my body and keep it under control, lest after preaching to others, I myself should be disqualified. 1 Corinthians 9:27 NIV

-This is a repeat from last year when I attended the Strawberry Festival.
+This is a repeat of last year when I attended the Strawberry Festival.
 Looking forward to having fun again this year.
 I hope we all are learning to say NO more often.

-Jimbob finds that discipline is needful for all areas of his life, especially as it relates to food.
-Rules are helpful to maintain self control, but motivation comes from following a higher goal or purpose.
-Having a goal that captures your heart and mind will keep you motivated to follow your plan when no one else is cheering you on.
+Jimbob finds that discipline is necessary for all areas of his life, especially regarding food.
+Rules help maintain self-control, but motivation comes from following a higher goal or purpose.
+A goal that captures your heart and mind will motivate you to follow your plan when no one else is cheering you on.

 For Paul, aligning his life with his teachings about the freedom and truth found in Jesus was his drumbeat.
 The message has to find congruency with the actions within the messenger.
-Not living what you are preaching, is all too familiar in religious circles, known as hypocrisy.
-We don’t like it in others, but we want to give ourselves a pass when we fudge our own rules.
+Not living what you preach is all too familiar in religious circles, known as hypocrisy.
+We don’t like it in others, but we want to give ourselves a pass when we fudge our rules.

-The devil would like you to believe that your imperfection makes you a liar.
-He accuses you of your failures so that you will be quiet about the freedom found in Jesus Christ.
+The devil wants you to believe that your imperfection makes you a liar.
+He accuses you of your failures so that you will be quiet about the freedom in Jesus Christ.
 If people find out who we really are or some of our thoughts that we think, we believe it would disqualify the goodness of the message of Christ.

-The truth is, our relationship found in Jesus, did not make us perfect, rather we are in constant, continual need of grace.
-We preach that our sins are forgiven, both the ones before we are saved and the ones after we become children of God.
+The truth is, our relationship found in Jesus did not make us perfect, rather we are in constant, continual need of grace.
+We preach that our sins are forgiven, both before we are saved and after we become children of God.
 We have passed over judgment for our sins.

 - Discipline is the battlefield where our faith is tested